darkdarkfruit/jsend/README.rst

 ||fail    ||There was a problem with the data submitted, or some pre-condition of the API call wasn't satisfied||status, data||||
 ||error   ||An error occurred in processing the request, i.e. an exception was thrown||status, message||code, data||

+"""

-this module include 3 classes:
+This module includes 3 classes:
 ==============================
 RSuccess --> Result Success